Why public affairs matters

 About the author

-This article attempts something different: it simply tries to disentangle the relationship between public relations and public affairs.
+This article explores the relationship between public relations and public affairs.

-As Kevin Moloney and Conor McGrath argue in Rethinking Public Relations (third edition published this year): ‘all of us are profoundly affected by the outcome of politics.’
+As Kevin Moloney and Conor McGrath argue in Rethinking Public Relations (third edition published in 2019): ‘all of us are profoundly affected by the outcome of politics.’
 We can’t ignore politics like we can choose to ignore commercial promotional activity.

 They identify the revolving door between politics and corporate communication, exemplified by one-time deputy prime minister and 2017 election loser Nick Clegg’s subsequent role as Vice President of Global Affairs and Communications at Facebook.